University of Florida Obsessive–Compulsive Disorder Program: Research

 In addition to clinical services, the clinic serves as a functioning research facility.
 The clinic has been used as a site for the validation of the Children's Yale-Brown Obsessive–Compulsive Scale as well as a treatment site for several federally funded studies, such as a recent R01 federally funded from the National Institute of Mental Health to study the pharmaceutical and behavioral treatment for pediatric OCD.
 This study has yielded several important studies in the past year, such as the clinical implications of co-morbid depression, with several more currently in preparation.

 Additionally, the program has been a part of numerous studies examining family factors that impact OCD treatment outcome, the importance of the relationship between therapist and patient during OCD treatment, and other novel psychopharmacological agents that may improve outcome.

 Training

-The UF OCD Program is one of the few training programs in the United States recognized by the International OCD Foundation (IOCDF).
+The UF OCD Program is one of the few training programs in the United States recognized by the International OCD Foundation.
 The program trains graduate, intern, and resident level trainees in the implementation and treatment design of CBT-E/RP.